mathieuancelin/Elem/readme.md

 * `Elem.el(name, attributes, children)` : Create a representation of an HTML element.
 Children can be a string/number/boolean, an `Elem.el`, an array of `Elem.el` or a `__asHtml` object.
 * `Elem.sel(name, children)` : Create a representation of a simple HTML element
 * `Elem.vel(name, attributes)` : Create a representation of a void HTML element
+* `Elem.svg(name, attributes, children)` : Create a representation of a simple SVG element
+* `Elem.vsvg(name, attributes)` : Create a representation of a void SVG element
 * `Elem.nbsp(times)` : creates a `<span>` containing one or more `&nbsp;`
 * `Elem.text(value)` : creates a `<span>value</span>`
 * `Elem.render(elem, container)` : render an element to a container in the DOM